Registered Investment Advisor

 Lori put it perfectly; its a good practice for a lot of clients in the EB5 space to, if not engage a broker dealer, have at least spoken with a broker dealer before they go live or begin using these projects.

-Cathy: But it does raise an interesting issue.
+Cathy: But it does raise an interesting issue in EB 5 process process.
 You can hire a broker dealer and say, "We're relying on the broker dealer so we don't have to be a registered broker dealer.”

 But there's nothing in the law that says you can hire an investment advisor instead of getting registered as an investment advisor, which is an important difference.